multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 User experience changes:

 * The **Call details** and **Chat details** tabs in the agent adapter have a new **Transfer History** section.
-* The chat pane in the chat adapter has a new **Transfers** button that opens the **Tranfer History** pane.
+* The chat pane in the chat adapter has a new **Transfers** button that opens the **Transfer History** pane.

-Adminstrators: There's a new checkbox at **Settings > Operation Management > Transfer history** for turning on transfer history in the agent adapter.
+Administrators: There's a new checkbox at **Settings > Operation Management > Transfer history** for turning on transfer history in the agent adapter.

 ### Feature